Songs of Ascent (Psalms 120-134

 The particular tax collector in our passage probably isn't the chief tax collector in his district, for he apparently spends his days in a tax office near the shore of the Sea of Galilee in Capernaum (see Mark 2:13-17), alongside the main road.
 The word translated "tax booth" (NIV), "tax office" (RSV), or "receipt of custom" (KJV) is Greek telōnion, "revenue or tax office."127 Levi is waiting to collect a toll on any goods transported past him as they enter the region ruled by Herod Antipas.

 The tax collector's name is given in Mark and Luke as Levi, making it likely that he is a descendent of the tribe of Levi, from whom the priests and Levites descended.
-Back in the days of telephone books, New York City would have thousands of families by the name Levi or Levin.
+Back in the days of telephone books, in New York City you could find thousands of families by the surname of "Levi" or "Levine."
 Instead of a holy ministry of serving in the temple, this Levi is instead engaged in a most unholy trade -- at least as it was practiced in Palestine.
 Mark 2:14 also identifies him as the son of Alphaeus.

 But the name he is best known by is "Matthew" (in Matthew, Mark, and Luke) in the list of the Twelve Disciples (Luke 6:14-16).
 Matthew's gospel in that list specifies him as "Matthew the tax collector," lest there be any confusion (Matthew 10:3).
 The authorship of the Gospel of Matthew is attributed to him by many scholars, both ancient and modern.128 And it was not uncommon to have two names, or a name and a nickname.
 Peter is called Simon son of Jonah, Simon Peter, and Cephas (the Aramaic form of Peter).
 Saul and Paul both refer to the Apostle from Tarsus, Saul his Jewish name, and Paul (Paulus) the name he uses as a Roman citizen and traveler.